 This chimed with me.
 How many similar experiences could I recount?
 There’s one lad’s terrifying ordeal, hanging by his fingertips from a wall above a 30ft drop onto unfinished tarmac and broken glass, while some older kids attempted to stamp on him; there’s the “Crocodile Dundee” knife fight in the yard where one lad pulled out a bread knife, only for the other to pull out what may have been a Gurkha kukri… something impressively big and shiny, anyway.
-There are times that I think to myself, “everyone thinks they went to a mental school – everyone talks up their crazy school antics”.
+There are times that I think to myself, “everyone reckons they went to a mental school – everyone talks up their crazy school antics”.
 Perhaps.
 But perhaps someone actually did go to the most mental school.
 Mine wasn’t the worst in the scheme, I can tell you; the protestant schools were far worse, obviously.
-That was if their pupils could get through the gates, when we weren’t knocking f*ck right out of them.

-Frankie Boyle at least still lives in Glasgow, so he must love it – whereas I f*cked off about a year ago.
-So Frankie Boyle wins.
-Glasgow runs through Frankie’s comedy DNA the way syphilis rampages through his f*cked synapses.
+Frankie Boyle at least still lives in Glasgow, so he must love it – whereas I f*cked off about a year ago, so Frankie Boyle wins.
+Glasgow runs through Frankie’s comedy DNA the way syphilis rampages through the synapses of a street jakey bellowing from his street furniture pulpit.
 There’s a raw psychopathy to a lot of the humour in that city.
 In some ways it’s a reaction against grim life, a generation or two on from the time when there was a genuine working class at the shipyards and foundries, which in itself was one of the first generations of that place to enjoy running water.
 If life is hard, you have to either learn to laugh at it, or let it consume you.
-Put it this way, if your father is attempting to drown you in dirty dishwater, you need to think on your feet to try and get him to laugh, and let you breathe again.
+Put it this way, if your father is attempting to drown you in dirty dishwater, you need to think fast to get a chuckle out of him.

-Connolly’s a lot nastier in his golden years, but it’s the meanness of a crumbly grandfather, sitting in a soiled old floral print armchair with his wallies in a glass and a face like a slapped herring.
-Someone we laugh at, as much as laugh with (though I will cheerily tell anyone who will listen that Billy Connolly is the greatest comedian of all time).
+The Big Yin’s early stuff was an affectionate, even psychedelic, look at working class life as he strove to break the bonds of society and convention.
+He’s a lot nastier in his golden years, but it’s the meanness of a crumbly grandfather, sitting in a soiled floral print armchair with his wallies in a glass and a face like a slapped arse.
+Though I will tell anyone who will listen that Billy Connolly is the greatest comedian of all time; no laughing matter, there.

 In contrast, fellow Glaswegian Boyle’s nastiness is a straight-faced, ingrained reaction to grim life.
 Boyle won’t sing any funny wee songs about wellies and night buses any time soon, though I would like to hear any poetry he feels compelled to compose on the subject of divorce.

-Basically, you have to learn to laugh at some life conditions, especially if you come from a poor background, with drink, sectarianism, violence - and their big brother, drunken sectarian violence - surrounding you.
+Basically, you have to learn to laugh at some life conditions, especially if you come from a poor background, with drink, sectarianism and violence surrounding you.

 In fact, Boyle’s Glasgow reminiscences remind me of the death of my father.
 I was lucky enough to hear his last words: “I pulled every one of those punches ya POOF.”

 But there’s a hidden side to Frankie, one that he’s shy of showing us.
-He mentions having a debating society at his school, and that it did well in national competitions.
-He also took part in the drama club, being talented enough to appear in TV productions as a young teenager.
-He uses the time-worn excuse of “it’s because I wanted to get off with girls there,” but possibly glosses over the fact that he got involved with these things because he liked drama, performance and debate.
+He mentions being in a debating society at his school, and that it did well in national competitions.
+He also took part in the drama club, and was talented enough to appear in TV productions as a young teenager.
+He uses the time-worn excuse of “it’s because I wanted to get off with girls there”, but possibly glosses over the fact that he got involved with these things because he liked performance and debate.

 Anyway, you get a feel for the bookish, geeky guy Boyle undoubtedly was.
-His more fantastical comedy sketches (some of the best – and most shit – of which are reprinted in the book; nice padding) are full of references to aliens, mad professors, giant crabs and other pulp sci-fi tropes.
+His more fantastical comedy sketches (some good, and some kitten-mincingly poor, are reprinted in the book) are full of references to aliens, mad professors, giant crabs and other pulp sci-fi tropes.
 He lists Gene Wolfe as his favourite writer, is effusive about his love for comic books, and drops many references to Michael Moorcock.
-I can imagine Frankie getting these books out of the library and adoring them, having his mind opened by them, as much as the political books he also favoured.
-Somewhere, in the city’s budget-squeezed shibboleths of literature, Frankie’s finger-prints and perhaps a flake or two of his old spunk can still be found on some PVC book jackets.
+I can imagine Frankie getting these books out of the library and having his mind opened by them, as much as the political books he also favoured.
+Somewhere, in the city’s budget-squeezed shibboleths of literature, Frankie’s finger-prints and perhaps a flake or two of his old spunk can still be found on some of the PVC book jackets.

 I wanted to know more about Frankie’s means of escape; because if you live in a grim eight-in-a-block, with your chief source of nutrition being fungal spores inhaled directly from the cracked lintel, then you can bet you need to escape every now and again.
-To take an internal journey.
-It can come as no surprise to anyone that a lot of Glaswegians turn to drink and drugs, frankly.
+And if you can’t take an external journey, you’ll happily take an internal one.
+It’s no surprise that a lot of Glaswegians turn to drink and drugs, frankly.

 I can well remember staring into the spaces between the woodchip wallpaper in my room when I was a child, and allowing my mind to drift, to far-off places, stories and fantastical adventures.
-Well, you’ve got to cope with Father O’Raggem coming round to bum you for your penance somehow.
+I get the impression the author was the same.

-What also tickled me – neat link – is the fact that Boyle counts himself lucky because he didn’t experience the real, deep, near third-world poverty which his parents’ and grandparents’ generation would have encountered in Glasgow.
-That’s true, and I feel some of that shame myself.
+What also tickled me is the fact that Boyle counts himself lucky because he didn’t experience the real, deep, near third-world poverty which his parents and grandparents would have encountered in Glasgow.
+I feel some of that shame myself.
 If I got new clothes or toys at Christmas, or when I got a tape-loading home computer one year (as Frankie and his brother did), then by Christ I was made to feel bad about it.
-An Amstrad CPC 464 does make a formidable weapon if your older brother should so desire to utilise its 8k ram capacity in such a way.
+An Amstrad CPC 464 becomes a formidable weapon if your older brother should so desire to utilise its 8k ram capacity in such a way.
 They didn’t half make computers chunky in those days, eh?

-But the thing is, Frankie’s comparatively comfortable upbringing, although he’s grateful for it (and please, readers, understand that I’m joking about the bad stuff... mostly), is still a million miles away from other kids’ lives in the same era, in more affluent areas.
-As he says about seeing poor kids when he was a teacher in Edinburgh, some people have no chance – they’re not in the reckoning when it comes to life.
+But Frankie’s comparatively comfortable upbringing would still have been a million miles away from that of more affluent kids in the same era.
+As he says about the poor teenagers he taught in Edinburgh, some people have no chance – they’re not in the reckoning when it comes to life.
 “They were never even invited to the party.”

 University life for him in Birmingham and Sussex was a blur of alcoholism, drug experimentation and not having much sex, so that’s another area where Frankie’s history and mine intertwine uncomfortably, like two scouts in the same sleeping bag.
 At least Frankie got to see places as exotic as Aston in his student days; I stayed in Glasgow, attending one of the universities which is not Glasgow University.
-What the f*ck was I thinking?
+Way to go, Doogie Howser.

-He’s done alright for himself; according to the storm-in-a-teacup tax stramash earlier this year, having earned millions off DVDs, tours, TV shows, appearances and writing.
+Boyle’s done alright for himself; it emerged during the confected storm-in-a-teacup tax stramash earlier this year that he’s earned millions off DVDs, tours, TV shows, appearances and writing.
 Comedy worked out for him, although it seems the drinking and drug-taking nearly killed him in the process.
 His former appetite for excess is one of the main areas Frankie is totally up-front about his difficulties in life.

 The book can either be viewed as a collection of jokes with a life story threaded through it, or vice versa.
-Both are equally compelling and, bullshit aside, there is a belly laugh to be had on every page, and sometimes every sentence.
-The belly could be that of a chest-barging gang rapist biker from Missouri called Bubba; it depends how fat you are, I suppose.
-But anyway, it’s very funny.
+Both are equally compelling and there is a belly laugh to be had on every page, and sometimes every sentence.
 If Frankie never reappears on television then I’d be quite happy to buy more of his books.
 God knows, we all need a laugh.

 But there’s also a philosophical bent to a lot of his writing, and some deep political convictions which he can’t altogether disguise.
 One tract on how we worship money and will go to any lengths to monetise every experience in order to give it legitimacy seriously disturbed me, long after the laughter had subsided.

 What I will say about Frankie’s controversial jokes is that we all have a threshold.
-I didn’t like his material about Rebecca Adlington, mainly because I think she is a decent role model for women.
-I could probably give you about five more swimmers who deserve abuse before she does, never mind sportspeople or famous women.
+I didn’t like his material about Rebecca Adlington.
+I could probably list about five more swimmers who deserve abuse before she does, never mind sportspeople or women in general.

-When it comes to unwarranted trolling, I take a very dim view – it’s just bullying, nastiness, people with big, big issues looking to feel better about themselves by mocking the innocent.
-When people defend internet trolls, I find it bizarre that nasty wee c*nts are somehow held up as being guardians of the freedom of speech.
+When it comes to unwarranted trolling, I take a very dim view – it’s just bullying, nastiness, people with big, big issues looking to feel better about themselves by mocking the weak and the innocent.
+When people defend internet trolls, I find it bizarre that such nasty wee c*nts are somehow held up as being guardians of the freedom of speech.
 There’s a moral component being missed out there.
-It’s a bit like halfwits from the United States who say that every gun massacre is a necessary sacrifice for Americans’ freedom to bear arms.
-Which I am sure would be precisely what goes through your mind if some lunatic points a high-calibre pistol at your head in a shopping mall.
+It’s a bit like halfwits from the United States who say that every gun massacre is a necessary sacrifice in the name of Americans’ freedom to bear arms.
+Which I am sure would be precisely what goes through your mind if some lunatic points a high-calibre firearm at you in a shopping mall, before a bullet does.